paschalogu/Terraform/README.md

 <summary>Option 1: Pull the repository from GitHub</summary>
 <br>

-Clone the terraform configuration repository from GitHub to your local device and change directory `cd` into this repository
+Clone the Terraform repository from GitHub to your client device and change directory `cd` into this repository:

 ```bash
 git clone https://github.com/paschalogu/Terraform.git